 - Other Resources

 Note: This page focuses on the intersection of smart growth, environmental justice, and equitable development.
-More comprehensive information on environmental justice is available from EPA's Office of Environmental Justice.
+More comprehensive information on environmental justice is available on EPA's environmental justice page.

-Low-income, minority, and tribal communities face an array of challenges, including proximity to polluting facilities, barriers to participating in decision-making processes, disproportionate levels of chronic disease, neighborhood disinvestment, and poor or no access to jobs and services.
+Smart growth approaches to development can help address long-standing environmental, health, and economic disparities in low-income, minority, and tribal communities.
+These communities face an array of challenges, including proximity to polluting facilities, barriers to participating in decision-making processes, disproportionate levels of chronic disease, neighborhood disinvestment, and poor or no access to jobs and services.
 Many of these challenges are related to how communities and regions are planned and built.
-Smart growth approaches to development can be key tools to help address long-standing environmental, health, and economic disparities and provide new opportunities for low-income, minority, tribal, and overburdened residents.

 EPA defines environmental justice as "the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies."